Turkey, light or dark meat, smoked, cooked, with skin, bone removed

 Compare Turkey, light or dark meat, smoked, cooked, with skin, bone removed

-See how Turkey, light or dark meat, smoked, cooked, with skin, bone removed compares to other foods:
+See how Turkey, light or dark meat, smoked, cooked, with skin, bone removed compares to other foods in terms of nutrition:

-- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Turkey, whole, light meat, meat and skin, raw
+- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Chicken, skin (drumsticks and thighs), with added solution, raw

-- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Turkey, whole, light meat, meat and skin, cooked, roasted
+- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Chicken, skin (drumsticks and thighs), with added solution, cooked, roasted

-- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Turkey, whole, dark meat, meat only, raw
+- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Chicken, dark meat, drumstick, meat and skin, with added solution, cooked, braised

-- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Turkey, whole, dark meat, cooked, roasted
+- Turkey, light or dark meat, smoked, cooked, with skin, bone removed vs Chicken, dark meat, thigh, meat and skin, with added solution, cooked, roasted

 More in Poultry Products